ExxaFinance/ExxaFund101---Testnet/README.md

 # ExxaFund101 – v1.0 Smart Contract for Exxa Finance Top 10 Fund

 **ExxaFund101.sol** is the official smart contract developed by **Exxa Finance** to manage an automated portfolio based on the top 10 cryptocurrencies.
-It is designed to operate on the **Hyperliquid EVM blockchain (Testnet)**, featuring auto-investment logic, user tracking, and dynamic rebalancing.
+It is designed to operate on the **Hyperliquid EVM blockchain (Testnet)**, featuring auto-investment logic, user tracking, modular rebalancing, and backend automation tools.

 📌 **Version**: v1.0 – Stable & compilable
 🧪 **Network**: Hyperliquid Testnet